MosesMwalya/mobile_price_app/README.md

     -  And then establishing any relationship between features of a mobile phone and its selling price.

-2. Secondly, to determine the role the established phone features play in determining their price.
+2. Secondly, to determine the role the phone features play in determining their price.

 3. Finally, develop and avail a simulation model that our marketers would use to determine ideal mobile price for a given combination of phone features.